hbd-fastapi/fill_allocation_system/README.md

 ## Setup
+To create a network:
+`
+docker network create backend
+`

+To compose application:
+`
+docker-compose up --build
+`

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.